railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 ===================================

 The double-entry management in Open ERP enables you to run very advanced traceability.
-All operations are formalized in terms of stock moves, so it's very simple to search for the cause of a gap in the whole stock moves.
+All operations are formalized in terms of stock moves, so it's very simple to search for the cause of any gaps in stock moves.

+.. todo:: - I don't think that this is the right direction, although it IS the way that Open ERP uses it

 .. note:: Upstream and downstream traceability

-.. todo:: - I don't think that this is the right direction

     **Upstream** traceability runs from the raw materials received from the supplier and follows the chain to the finished products delivered to customers.